eveenendaal/github-actions/actions/install-my-tools/README.md

     include: task,opentofu
 ```

-If `include` is empty or not set, both tools are installed by default.
+If `include` is empty, both tools are installed by default.

 ---